 The topic of low wages has been controversial in the apparel industry for many years.
-The industry is highly fragmented, with multiple competing brands sharing factories, which are scattered across the globe, which making is calculating a living wage is a complex and intricate issue.
-The sharing of factories makes it difficult to bring about systemic change without cooperation among competitors in the industry, as well as with governments, unions, workers and factory owners.
+The industry is highly fragmented, with multiple competing brands sharing factories.
+These are scattered across the globe, which makes calculating a living wage in myriad locations a complex task.
+The sharing of factories makes it difficult to bring about systemic change without cooperation among competitors in the industry, as well as with governments, unions, workers, and factory owners.
 Reaching a consensus regarding the understanding of fair living wages presents one of the industry’s biggest challenges.

 To overcome this challenge, Esprit joined with other brands in signing a memorandum of understanding with IndustriALL Global Union to form Action, Collaboration and Transformation (ACT).
 ACT seeks to address the problem of low wages in the apparel industry by ensuring that workers have a voice in wage-setting through industry-wide, nation-wide collective bargaining agreements.
 Workers can seek higher wages within agreements that address a range of concerns about working conditions while preserving the competitiveness of their industry.

 In addition to support for collective bargaining, ACT members commit to supporting productivity improvements, and to review our buying practices to ensure that own actions support payment of a living wage.
 As an initial step, in June 2017 Esprit’s buying team took part in a pilot self-assessment study on buying practices.
 This pilot is the start of a larger process of reviewing on buying practices to identify what Esprit needs to change in order to help factory workers achieve a living wage.